DataScientest-Studio/Aerobot/README.md

 The rest of the content is found in the notebooks available on this repository.*

 ## Notebooks
-You can browse though the [notebooks](./notebooks).
-The table below
+The table below summarizes the ```.ipynb``` notebooks in AeroBOT (liks point to the files in the [notebooks folder](./notebooks)) and the diagram illustrates both their mutual dependencies and the flow of data.

 | Notebook Name                                                                                                                                                                                                                                                                                 | Description                                                                                                                      | Authors    |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- | ---------- |